TEUNGA/My-Web-CV/README.md

 # My-Web-CV
-This is my CV With HTML CSS and Bootstrap
+This is my CV With HTML CSS, Bootstrap, Javascript